Usage-based billing for AI services: Why your ERP is the key to scaling it right

 Before investors start asking questions, take a step back and ask these internally:

-• What's going to happen with the revenue?
+• What's going to happen with the revenue when we add AI features to our product?
 CFOs need to track profitability by product.
 But if AI-generated revenue enters the books as journal entries without product tags, your reporting will be incomplete.

 • How will we report on it?
 If pulling up future billing obligations means running reports across multiple systems, extracting data and manually piecing it together in Excel, scaling will be impossible.